hackreduce/Hackathon/README.md

 This repository and the accompanying wiki include all the material needed for Hack/Reduce events.
 It's also a great place to start learning about Hadoop and Map/Reduce. http://www.hackreduce.org

-**There are two parts of information about Hack/Reduce and Hadoop Map/Reduce.**:
+***There are two parts of useful information for Hack/Reduce and for Learning Hadoop and Mapreduce:***

-1. This README provides information on how to work with the Java project code in this repository and do local development.
+**1. This README provides information on how to work with the Java project code in this repository and do local development.**

-2. The wiki has more general material and event-specific instructions:
+**2. The wiki has more general material and event-specific instructions:**

-    2.1.
-A presentation introducing Mapreduce
+    1. A presentation introducing Mapreduce

-    2.2.
-Event specific Cluster Setup and information on how to run your jobs
+    2. Event specific Cluster Setup and information on how to run your jobs

-    2.3.
-List of datasets available on the clusters
+    3. List of datasets available on the clusters

-    2.4.
-Instructions for using Hadoop Streaming
+    4. Instructions for using Hadoop Streaming

-    2.5.
-Instructions for Windows users
+    5. Instructions for Windows users

-    2.6.
-Links to code from previous Hack/Reduce projects
+    6. Links to code from previous Hack/Reduce projects

 Wiki